ThousandEyedLibrarian/personalSite/content/a-practical-recipe-for-developing-neural-networks.md

 *Published: July 9th, 2025*

-Originally published in my [Second Brain](https://github.com/thousandeyedlibrarian/SecondBrain).
+Originally published in my [Second Brain](https://github.com/thousandeyedlibrarian/SecondBrain) on August 21, 2023.

 ## Overview
 1. You have a dataset with labels: